hphelion/documentation/cli.unix.2.reference.md

 ###Description
 Set the access control list (ACL) values for the specified container.
 The supported permissions are `r` (read), `w` (write), or `rw` (read and write).
-You may specify one or more user for the given permission.
+You may specify one or more users for the given permission.
 If you do not specify a user, the permissions are set to public.
 Public write permissions are not allowed.

 ###Examples
 Allow anyone to read 'my_container':